rainlanguage/arb-bot/README.md

 node arb-bot -k 12ab... -r https://... --orderbook-address 0x1a2b... --arb-address 0xab12... [other optional arguments]
 ```
 The app requires these 4 arguments:
-- `-k` or `--key` A wallet private with eth balance to cover transaction costs, this wallet also receives the profits from submitting the transactions.
-A wallet private key is 64 length hex string.
-This can be set as environment variables too, see below.
+- `-k` or `--key`, Private key of wallet that performs the transactions.
+Will override the 'BOT_WALLET_PRIVATEKEY' in env variables
-- `-r` or `--rpc` An RPC URL, such as from Alchemy or Infura required for interacting with the working network.
-This can be set as environment variables too, see below.
+- `-r` or `--rpc`, RPC URL that will be provider for interacting with evm.
+Will override the 'RPC_URL' in env variables
-- `--orderbook-address` The Rain Orderbook contract address deployed on the working network.
-- `--arb-address` The Arb (ZeroExOrderBookFlashBorrower) contract address deployed on the working network.
+- `-m` or `--mode`, Running mode of the bot, must be one of: `0x` or `curve` or `router`, default is `router`, Will override the 'MODE' in env variables
+- `--orders-source`, The source to read orders details from, either a subgraph URL or an ABSOLUTE path to a local json file (see `./orders.example.json`), Rain Orderbook's Subgraph is default, Will override the 'ORDERS_SOURCE' in env variables
+- `--orderbook-address`, Address of the deployed orderbook contract, Will override the 'ORDERBOOK_ADDRESS' in env variables
+- `--arb-address`, Address of the deployed arb contract, Will override the 'ARB_ADDRESS' in env variables

 Other optional arguments are:
-- `-m` or `--mode` Running mode of the bot, must be one of: `0x` or `curve` or `router`, default is `router`
-- `-l` or `--lps`, List of liquidity providers to use by the router as one quoted string seperated by a comma for each, example: `"SushiSwapV2,UniswapV3"`
+- `-l` or `--lps`, List of liquidity providers (dex) to use by the router as one quoted string seperated by a comma for each, example: 'SushiSwapV2,UniswapV3', Will override the 'LIQUIDITY_PROVIDERS' in env variables
-- `-a` or `--api-key` The 0x API key to use for quoting 0x with.
-Can also be set in env variables as `API_KEY`, see below.
-- `-s` or `--slippage` The slippage that can be set for the trades, the default is 0.001 which is 0.1%
+- `-s` or `--slippage`, Sets the slippage percentage for the clearing orders, default is 0.001 i.e 0.1%, Will override the 'SLIPPAGE' in env variables
+- `-a` or `--api-key`, 0x API key, can be set in env variables, Will override the 'API_KEY' env variable
-- `-g` or `--gas-coverage` The percentage of gas to cover to be considered profitable for the transaction to be submitted, between 0 - 100, default is 100 meaning full coverage
+- `-g` or `--gas-coverage`, The percentage of gas to cover to be considered profitable for the transaction to be submitted, between 0 - 100, default is 100 meaning full coverage, Will override the 'GAS_COVER' in env variables
-- `--subgraph-url` A custom subgraph endpoint URL, used to read order details from, the default is Rain Orderbook Subgraph.
-The custom subgraph should follow the Rain Orderbook Subgraph schema.
-- `--no-monthly-ratelimit` Used to respect monthly 200k 0x API calls, mainly used when not running this app on a bash loop, e.g. Github Actions
+- `--no-monthly-ratelimit`, Option to make the app respect 200k 0x API calls per month rate limit, mainly used when not running this app on a bash loop, Will override the 'MONTHLY_RATELIMIT' in env variables
-- `-h` or `--help` To show the CLI command's help
-- `-v` or `--version` To show the app's version
+- `-V` or `--version`, output the version number
+- `-h` or `--help`, output usage information

 <br>

 ### List of available liquidity providers (decentralized exchanges)